What is foreign income exemption?

 Supporting documents required by SARS:

-1. Spreadsheet showing number of days in and out of SA
+1. Spreadsheet showing the number of days in and out of SA

-2. Copy of your passport showing days in and out of SA
+2. A copy of your passport showing days in and out of SA

 3. Letter from your employer stating you’re allowed to work overseas (and for what periods), plus what amount was earned during that period